Many expats, particularly north Americans, may be surprised to discover that Halloween is not widely celebrated in Switzerland.

 The custom of trick-or-treating is thought to come from an old practice of people disguising themselves as spirits and demanding rewards in exchange for good fortune.
 Impersonating departed souls was believed to offer protection from them.

 One version of history suggests the Roman Catholic holy day of All Saints, or All Hallows, was shifted to 1 November in an attempt to supplant the pagan Samhain festival.
 However old festival habits die hard.
 Samhain continued as a separate celebration on 31 October cloaked in a new name: Halloween.

 As Gaelic people migrated across the globe, Halloween travelled with them.
 And like Christmas, once it arrived in north America, it got a commercial makeover, propelling it further afield.
 The only real difference was the brand colour: pumpkin-orange rather than father-Christmas red.

 Switzerland has put up a good fight, but like many places, it appears to be slowly succumbing to the commercial sirens of Halloween.

 For most Swiss it is an unwelcome cultural import.
-For others, typically candy hungry children, it is a chance to have fun with face paint and pumpkins, and to scream around the neighborhood with friends in pursuit of a refined-sugar high.
+For others, typically candy hungry children, it is a chance to have fun with face paint and pumpkins, and to scream around the neighbourhood with friends in pursuit of a refined-sugar high.

 At the same time there are a few events.
 For example the town of Moudon, Vaud, is offering a Halloween ghost tour.

-Here are a few more in Vaud:
+Here are a few more in Vaud (overall page):

+For Basel click here.
 If this leaves you disappointed, don’t despair.
 Instead get your costume ready for Switzerland’s Fasnacht festival in March.